reaIIoc/discord-raid-bot/README.md

 # Important information
 **How to get login token?**
-Regarding login tokens, you need to login to the discord developer portal, create a bot and obtain the application token.
+Regarding login tokens, you need to login to the discord developer portal, create a bot and obtain your application token.

 NOTE: you need manage server permissions in order to do this yourself unless you want to utilise social engineering, excellent method of